MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Remove-AzureRmSiteRecoverySite.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSiteRecoverySite** cmdlet deletes an azure_2 Site Recovery site from the current vault.
+The **Remove-AzureRmSiteRecoverySite** cmdlet deletes an Azure Site Recovery site from the current vault.

 ## EXAMPLES